clairethu/aws-reStart-journey/Labs/Networking/Troubleshooting Network Issue/readme.md

 # Project: Troubleshooting a Network Connectivity Issue

 ## Overview
 This project demonstrates the systematic process of identifying and resolving network "blockers" within an **Amazon Web Services (AWS)** environment.
-It focuses on diagnosing why a web server (Apache) is unreachable via the internet and `ping` (ICMP) requests, despite the instance being active[cite: 15, 16, 159].
+It focuses on diagnosing why a web server (Apache) is unreachable via the internet and `ping` (ICMP) requests, despite the instance being active.

 ---